Well this is what happened….

 My name is Ben Davenport.
 I live or rather used to in the South West of England in Cornwall.
 In 2011 I embarked on round 2 of a solo expedition in my Land Rover Defender, attempting to drive from London to Cape Horn in South America.
 My route was to take me through Scandinavia via Nordkapp (North Cape), across Europe, Russia, The Central Asian “Stans”, Mongolia, across the Pacific to Alaska and then down through Canada, The United States, Central America and South America to Tierra del Fuego.

 While a fair few people have done such expeditions, what makes my solo trip that bit more challenging is that I'm afflicted by Noonan’s Syndrome. ..
 Don’t worry!
 You aren’t the only one not to have heard of it!!

-Noonan Syndrome is a relatively common autosomal dominant congenital disorder considered to be a type of dwarfism that affects both males and females equally.
-The principal features include congenital heart defect, short stature, learning problems, pectus excavatum, impaired blood clotting and a characteristic configuration of facial features.
+Noonan Syndrome is a relatively common autosomal dominant congenital disorder considered to be a type of that affects both males and females equally.
+The principal features include congenital heart defect, short stature dwarfism (yes I am short or hobbit sized as my friends tell me), learning problems, pectus excavatum, impaired blood clotting and a characteristic configuration of facial features.
 The syndrome is named after Dr. Jacqueline Noonan.